Tannakian duality over Dedekind rings and applications: Introduction

 \section{Introduction}

-Tannakian duality for algebraic groups over a field was studied by Saavedra \cite{SR72}.
-The duality in the neutral case, as shown by Saavedra, is a dictionary between $k$-linear abelian rigid tensor categories equipped with a fiber functor to the category of vector spaces an affine group schemes over $k$.
-The duality consists of two parts: \begin{itemize} \item[-] The reconstruction theorem which recover a group scheme from a neutral Tannakian category $(\mathcal T,\omega:\mathcal T\to {\sf Vect}(k))$, as the group of automorphisms of $\omega$, which preserves the tensor product, the Tannakian group of $(\mathcal T,\omega)$. \item[-] The presentation (or description) theorem which claims the equivalence between the original category $\mathcal T$ and the representation category of the Tannakian group of $\mathcal T$.\end{itemize}
+Tannakian duality for group scheme over a field was studied by Saavedra \cite{SR72}.
+The duality in the neutral case, as shown by Saavedra, is a dictionary between $k$-linear abelian rigid tensor categories equipped with a fiber functor to the category of $k$-vector spaces and affine group schemes over $k$.
+The duality consists of two parts: \begin{itemize} \item[-] The reconstruction theorem which recovers a group scheme from a neutral Tannakian category $(\mathcal T,\omega:\mathcal T\to {\sf Vect}(k))$, as the group of automorphisms of $\omega$ preserving the tensor product, the Tannakian group of $(\mathcal T,\omega)$. \item[-] The presentation (or description) theorem which claims the equivalence between the original category $\mathcal T$ and the representation category of the Tannakian group of $\mathcal T$.\end{itemize}

 Saavedra also extended this result to the non-neutral case - when the fiber functor goes to a more general category of coherent sheaves over a $k$-scheme.
-The complete proof of this theorem was given by Deligne in \cite{DP}.
+A complete proof of this theorem was given by Deligne in \cite{DP}.

-The main applications of Tannakian duality are the following.
-Let $X$ be a scheme over an algebraically closed field $k$.
-There are various tensor abelian categories associated to $X$.
-For example, if $X$ is reduced and connected, M. Nori defined the category of essentially finite bundles.
-If $X$ is smooth and $k$ has characteristic zero, one has the category of flat connections, if $k$ has positive characteristic, one has the category of stratified bundles (i.e. $\mathcal O_X$-coherent modules over the sheaf of algebras of differential operators).
-Fix a $k$-rational point $x$ of $X$ and consider the functor taking the fibers at $x$, we see that the above categories become Tannakian category and Tannakian duality applies to yield a corresponding affine group scheme, which is usually called the fundamental group scheme of $X$.
+An important application of Tannakian duality is to define various fundamental group schemes.
+Let $X$ be a scheme over a field $k$.
+There are certain abelian tensor categories associated to $X$.
+For example, if $k$ is perfect, $X$ is reduced and connected, M. Nori introduced the category of essentially finite bundles; if $X$ is smooth and $k$ has characteristic zero, one has the category of flat connections on $X$; if $k$ has positive characteristic, one has the category of stratified bundles (i.e. $\mathcal O_X$-coherent modules equipped with the action of the sheaf $\Diff_{X/k}$ of algebras of differential operators on $X$).
+Given a $k$-rational point $x$ of $X$, the functor taking fibers at $x$ makes the above categories Tannakian category and Tannakian duality yields the corresponding affine group scheme, which is usually called the fundamental group scheme of $X$.
+Tannakian duality is also used as an alternative approach to the Picard-Vessiot theory of linear differential equations.